Former SEKID customers

 - Quick detection of leaks – helps save water and costs

 - Conservation – proven to help reduced water demand/need for capital upgrades

-In 2021, once meters are in place and the new domestic system is tested, domestic water rates and fees will be switched to City utility rates.
+Effective January 1, 2021, domestic water rates and fees were switched to City utility rates.

 SEKID was an improvement district incorporated under letters patent by order in council of the British Columbia legislature Nov.
 2, 1920.
 SEKID was one of five major public water utilities serving Kelowna.
 The District has a rich and varied history, with roots pre-dating the Kettle Valley Railway at the turn of the last century.
 The District was taken over by the City of Kelowna on June 4, 2018.

 SEKID’s service area encompassed almost 9,000 acres of land and accounted for over 20 per cent of Kelowna’s total area.
 Most of the land in the former district is agricultural land.

 The 2021 agricultural irrigation season is set to begin with water turn-ons starting on Tuesday, April 6 (weather permitting).
 Turn-ons will be complete for the start of the irrigation season on May 1 and will include all newly installed non-potable small irrigation services (SIS) throughout Southeast Kelowna.
 This is the same schedule used for last year's irrigation season.